Remote Interpretation Service

 *A paid platform SpeakUs comes with technical support.
 It is convenient if you need several interpreter working into more than one language at your event.

-The third paid option for simultaneous interpreting is to use one dedicated platform that will serve all participants throughout the event with integrated interpreting function.
+The third paid option for remote simultaneous interpreting is to use one dedicated platform that will serve all participants throughout the event with integrated interpreting function.

 Popular platform Zoom has interpreting option.
 Great news for those who are on Business plan with Zoom, you will not need to pay for enabling interpreting function!
 Others might want to buy the Pro plan and Webinar add-on.
 In this case as the organiser of the event you will need to enable the interpreting function.
 Here is a great video with easy explanations on how to do it.
 You will invite the participants to the meeting like you normally would, assign interpret function to me can then ask the Russian-speaking participants to select interpretation into Russian in Zoom.
 Done!
 Participants can ask the speaker their questions with the help of the Chat function in writing only.